 You pick up a can labelled “alcohol-free” and spot “0.5% ABV” on the back.
 Hang on.
 Alcohol-free beer that contains alcohol?
 That sounds like a contradiction.
 Maybe even a con.

 It’s not.
 But the labelling is confusing, the regulations are a mess, and most people have never been given a straight answer.
-So here it is.
+So is 0.5% beer alcohol-free or not?
+Here’s the straight answer.

 0.28 units